jyoungblood/slime-render/README.md

 ### PHP abstraction functions to help more easily render views for [Slim Framework](https://www.slimframework.com/) (v4) with [LightnCandy](https://github.com/zordius/lightncandy) (Handlebars) or [Twig](https://github.com/slimphp/Twig-View).

+These functions aim to provide a simplified and standardized interface for rendering various types of data-driven responses as PSR-7 objects for use with Slim.

 Included with the [Slime boilerplate](https://github.com/hxgf/slime) for Slim applications.

 # Installation